What Kind of Math Is on the Praxis Core Test?

-The Praxis Core test covers three topics: Math, Reading, Writing
+The Praxis Core test covers three topics: Math, Reading, Writing.

 The math part of the Praxis Core test is 56 questions, some of which are multiple-choice and the rest are numeric entry questions.
 Test takers have 90 minutes to answer the Praxis Core Math test questions.

-Praxis Core Mathematics cover the following topics:
+Praxis Core Mathematics covers the following topics: